-There are numerous existential threats to Western Civilization — reckless fiscal and monetary policies leading to government collapse, wokeness undermining every institution in our society, the rush toward a zero-carbon economy supported by a shaky electric grid, and, least appreciated, the increasing complexity of technology and information systems.
-We have brought the first three dangers upon ourselves, and we theoretically have the power to reverse them.
+There are numerous existential threats to Western Civilization — reckless fiscal and monetary policies leading to government collapse, the rush toward a zero-carbon economy supported by a shaky electric grid, and, least appreciated, the increasing complexity of technology and information systems.
+We have brought the first two dangers upon ourselves, and we theoretically have the power to reverse them.
 But we are powerless to deal with the fourth.

 I have ranted in the past about system complexity.
 Like most Americans, I live on the Internet now.
 I cannot function without it.
 And it’s a mess.
 Infuriated by recent incidents, I feel compelled to escalate from rant to fulmination.
 Imagine me typing these words with spittled lips and fire shooting out of my eyes.

 My consternation began earlier this week when I was spending the night out of town on business.
 My old laptop was frustratingly slow and klunky, so I broke down, went to Best Buy and purchased a new one.
 When I brought my shiny new Samsung back to the hotel and tried to set it up, I got caught in a Catch 22.
 I couldn’t establish an Internet connection, my laptop informed me, because the time on the laptop’s internal clock needed resetting.
 But I couldn’t reset the clock because… I couldn’t get on the Internet!

 No problem, I thought.
 I’ll just turn on my iPhone hot spot, and hop online long enough to reset the clock.
 For reasons I cannot fathom, I could not sync my iPhone Bluetooth with my laptop’s.
 I’d done so at a restaurant earlier in the day with my old klunky laptop.
 But I couldn’t make a connection now with my shiny new laptop.